 Learning about the performance of your product after each iteration leads to making a decision - pivot or persevere.

-5. Pivot or Persevere
+5. Pivot or persevere

 The “pivot or persevere” strategy is rooted in the Lean Startup method.
 Depending on the users’ feedback you will need to change your product (pivot) or continue tweaking the current version (persevere).
 If customers like your product - well done!
 Persevere moving in this direction, applying minor adjustments.
 But if customers are not satisfied then it’s time to pivot.
 Here are 10 of Eric Ries’s change strategies: